anderson-cu-bioastronautics/dynamo_realsense-capture/README.md

 See [examples](examples/examples.md) for tutorials on how to use this package.

-See this [notebook](tutorial.ipynb) for am explanation of the processes used in the included functions.
+See this [notebook](tutorial.ipynb) for an explanation of the processes used in the included functions.

 ## Testing